codingchronicles69/Image-Gallery/README.md

-# image-gallery
+# Image-Gallery
-This is an image gallery project
+This is an Image Gallery project